Making a personal injury compensation claim

-Every year, we help injured people in Pocklington, East Yorkshire and across the UK get compensation for:
+Every year, we help injured people in Pocklington, East Yorkshire and across the UK get the compensation they need.

 Can I claim compensation?